 What to Do?!

 My biggest dilemma turned out to be what to do during the day in New York City!
-Believe me, there’s an abundance and things, and people, to do at night that’ll probably never be bored at night.
+Believe me, there are an abundance and things, and people, to do at night that’ll probably never be bored at night.
 During the day though, it can be a different story.
 One day I simply put on my walking shoes and strolled through the Hudson River Park.
 If you’re in need of some pretty scenery, a running or biking path, people watching, then walking around the Hudson River and all the little parks and stops along it will be quite satisfying.
-Especially in the heat of summer there’s always a hot runner and gratuitous display of skin to check out.
-The Hudson River Park will lead you through various hot-spot neighborhoods including Tribeca, Greewich Village, the Meatpacking District and Chelsea.
+Especially in the heat of summer, there’s always a hot runner and gratuitous display of skin to check out.
+The Hudson River Park will lead you through various hot-spot neighborhoods including Tribeca, Greenwich Village, the Meatpacking District and Chelsea.
 While you’re in the area, why not do the must-do New York City things like visit Ellis Island and the Statue of Liberty or do like the Muppets and take on Manhattan?
 The Hudson River Park was beautiful for a walk, but it was fairly busy and residential for the duration of the walk.
 If you’re looking for a more isolated hike, one of my followers suggested looking at some of the other hiking trails around New York.
 She mentioned that there are multiple different routes, such as Breakneck Ridge or the Stairway to Heaven Trail.
 Apparently, they are both pretty isolated walks that have amazing views on the trails.
 If you’ve visited New York for a relaxing getaway, a hike through the woods is probably one of the most stress-relieving things that you can do.
 Being surrounded by nature is very relaxing, however, it can be quite dangerous to go alone.
 If you are hiking alone, it might be worth taking the best ham radio you can find along with you.
 This should keep your mind at ease as you venture further into nature and away from other members of the public.
 Ham radios can help you to communicate with other hikers if you ever get lost, so they’re worth putting in your bag if you do plan on exploring some of New York’s trails.

 Hudson River Park: hudsonriverpark.org